actions/github-script/README.md

 All scripts are now run with Node 24 instead of Node 20 and are affected by any breaking changes between Node 20 and 24.

+## What's new

+- Updated to the Node 24 runtime
+  - This requires a minimum Actions Runner version of [v2.327.1]
 ### V7

 Version 7 of this action updated the runtime to Node 20 - https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#runs-for-javascript-actions